yoni-j/cv/README.md

 # Yoni Jacobi - Full Stack Developer

 ## Intro
-Full Stack developer, especially Python and Javascript enviroments and also familiar with cloud services.
+Full Stack developer, especially Python and Javascript environments and also familiar with cloud services.
 A team player, quickly learns new technologies and always looks for something challenging

 ## Experience
 **2020-2021: Drorsoft**